ICAMS/strucscan/README.md

 ## Resource directory
 The resource directory contains script templates and configurations for modules and calls that can be tailored for specific machines.
-Additionally, you can deposit parameters and settings for the individual engine.
+Additionally, you can deposit parameters and settings for the individual engines.
 The resource directory is organized like this:
 ```
 resources
  ├── machineconfig